An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Axe Throwing

-• Description: Test your strength and precision by throwing axes at a target.
+• What is it?
+Test your strength and precision by throwing axes at a target.

 • Goal / Objective: Hit the target with thrown axes.